Technology Transfer Trainee Program

 February 2016 to August 2016 – Tiffany Lucas, PhD

 Tiffany Lucas completed a postdoctoral position in innate immunity and viral infection of the central nervous system at Washington University, under direction of Michael Diamond, MD, PhD, where she was a recipient of an NRSA-NIH Infectious Disease Fellowship.
 Tiffany received her PhD in Molecular Microbiology and Immunology from the University of Missouri as a Life Sciences Fellow under direction of Marc Johnson, PhD.
 As a Fellow, she used interdisciplinary approaches to understand how retroviruses (e.g., HIV-1) usurp cells and creating potential new targets for antiviral and gene therapy.
 She completed a Masters in Entomology at the University of Arizona and USDA Carl Hayden Bee Research Center, under direction of Gloria DeGrandi-Hoffman, PhD.
 There, Tiffany researched the role of parasitic mites on honey bees and the effects on bee learning and brain development.
 Prior to graduate school, she completed a BS in Biology at Truman State University with thesis honors focusing on biological control of ticks with Laura Fielden, PhD.
-After completing her six months as an OTM trainee, Tiffany began a teaching position at Saint Louis University.
+After completing her six months as an OTM trainee, Tiffany began a teaching position at Saint Louis University, and is now an Investment Analyst at BioGenerator.

 January 2016 to July 2016 – George Chellapa, PhD